innotrade/enapso-graphdb-admin/README.md

 ## Upload From File
 </summary>

-Upload an ontology and import it into the Graph Database repository automatically if the upload was successful. context (graph) and baseIRI parameters are optional :
+Upload an ontology and import it into the graph database repository automatically if the upload was successful. context (graph) and baseIRI parameters are optional :

 ```javascript
 graphDBEndpoint